TahmidA139/Project-Programming-2-Group-6/README.md

   <img src="images/orca_banner.png" alt="ORCA Banner" width="350"/>
 </p>

-# ORCA (ORF Recognition and Classification Analyzer)
+# ORCA (ORF Recognition and Classification Annotator)
-Also open to other names for the project like ORCA (ORF recognigtion and Classification Annotator). let me know what you think.

 ## Objective
 The project will develop a program that automate ORF detection and analysis in DNA sequences.
 It helps researchers identify potential protein-coding regions, repeated genes, and conserved sequences efficiently, while generating other ORF statistics for further study.